-Data, which comprises Entities and/or Unprocessed Records, shall progress into the Basic Group from left to right (as seen in figure 25).
-At the same time a part of the Basic Group, called the Block Access Table, shall progress from right to left.
-The Group Information Table shall occupy the last 32 bytes of the Basic Group.
+The user data is progressing into the Basic Group from left to right (as seen in figure 25).
+At the same time a part of the Basic Group called Index progresses from right to left.

+The Index shall consist of two tables:

+- a Group Information Table occupying the last 32 bytes of the Basic Group, - a Block Access Table of variable length.